Ministry of Railways (Pakistan): 1947–1970

 In 1947, when Pakistan achieved its independence from Britain, the North Western State Railway and Assam Bengal Railway were inherited by Pakistan and renamed to Pakistan Western Railway and Pakistan Eastern Railway respectively.
 Both railways were owned by the Government of Pakistan and efforts were made to unify the governance of these two railways under a single railway board.
 However, until the formulation of the Railway Board, both the railways were administered through the Railway Division of the Ministry of Communications.
 The division was headed by the Director General of Railways (DG Railways) within the ministry, who had the general supervision over operations.

 In 1959, an ordinance bill was passed in the parliament underlying the need for the creation of a semi-autonomous Railway Board.
 The board was perceived in accordance with the principal powers of the Central Government as stipulated in the Railways Act IX of 1890.
 Even after the establishment of the Railway Board (RB), the Central Government continued to administer the affairs of the railways, albeit less directly.
 There were no suggestions of actual transfer of property or changes in the financial relationship of the railways to the government.
 The board however had the general supervision over the railway operations but referred to the government for matters of general policy.
 Since its establishment in 1959 and up until 1 July 1962, the Railway Board management consisted of the former DG Railways, a financial member and an engineering member.
 The board was assisted by a small staff of experts in fields ranging from operations and finances to engineering.
 General managers were appointed for both railways who were tasked with the day-to-day operations of the railways including procurement, personnel and fares.
-Under the GMs, the organisation of Pakistan Western Railways was based on a divisional system, while that of Pakistan Eastern Railways was based on a departmental system.
+Under the GMs, the organization of Pakistan Western Railways was based on a divisional system, while that of Pakistan Eastern Railways was based on a departmental system.
 However, it later transpired that the departmental system held an inherent weakness as traffic and operational movements increased on the Eastern Railway and decision-making was kept centralized for the railway, needing immediate reforms.
 Even amidst such teething perils, the management was found competent.